rvansa/keycloak/testsuite/performance/README.md

 #### Provisioners

 Depending on the target environment different provisioners may be used.
+The choice of provisioner reflects in the Maven profiles (e.g. `provision-*`, `teardown-*`, `monitoring-*`...) suffix.

-Provisioner can be selected via property `-Dprovisioner=PROVISIONER`.
+Current options for the suffix are:

-Default value is `docker-compose` which is intended for testing on a local docker host.
+* `docker` which provisions a local docker host using Docker-Compose. [`README.docker-compose.md`](README.docker-compose.md)
-This is currently the only implemented option.
-See [`README.docker-compose.md`](README.docker-compose.md) for more details.
+* `openshift` that configures a OpenShift Origin/OpenShift Container Platform instance.

 #### Deployment Types